Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/how-the-internet-works/_index.md

 The term Webmail (or Web-based email) is an email service offered by a company or Internet service provider through a website.
 Common examples are Gmail or Yahoo!
 Mail.

 Webmail is more often than not accessed through an email client rather than a web browser.
-For example iOS and Android devices both have native Mail applications that use the IMAP, POP and SMTP protocols to receive and send mail.
+For example, iOS and Android devices both have native Mail applications that use the IMAP, POP and SMTP protocols to receive and send mail.
 You can also find other applications that will do the same.
 This is not a new technology and has existed almost since the advent of the Internet but it has become more commonly used with mobile phones.
 Its main advantage is that you can manage multiple webmails through one application and you can access your mail even when you’re offline.

 ### Instant messaging (IM)

 This is a form of communication over the web that offers quick transmission of text-based messages from sender to receiver.
-More advanced instant messaging allows enhanced modes of communication, such as live voice or video calling, video chat and inclusion of hyperlinks to media.
+More advanced instant messaging allows enhanced modes of communication, such as live voice or video calling, video chat and the inclusion of hyperlinks to media.
 Telegram, Whatsapp, iMessage and Facebook Messenger are examples of instant messaging.

 ### VoIP